 Why Turner Parkinson?

-We specialise in advising businesses looking to move to Employee Ownership.
-Turner Parkinson is a member of the Employee Ownership Association, and, since 2013, the team have worked with over 15 businesses which have transitioned to Employee Ownership.
+Turner Parkinson is a specialist law firm in advising businesses looking to move to Employee Ownership.
+We are a member of the Employee Ownership Association, and, since 2013, the team have worked with over 15 businesses which have transitioned to Employee Ownership.

-We advise some of the most active funders in the Employee Ownership sector helping them to implement Employee Ownership structures and outcomes for their clients.
+We provide legal advice to some of the most active funders in the Employee Ownership sector helping them to implement Employee Ownership structures and outcomes for their clients.

 Want to know more?
 Please contact Stephen Hadlow.